frontenddogma/web-development-glossary/manuscript/l.md

 Library
 : Typically used in connection with JavaScript, a collection of pre-written JavaScript which allows for easier development of JavaScript-based applications.&nbsp;[†](#w-library)

+Library World Wide Web
+: A modular client-side web API for Unix and Windows. “libwww” is also the name of the reference implementation of the libwww API.
+It has been used for applications of varying sizes, including web browsers, editors, Internet bots, and batch tools. libwww was first released in 1992.&nbsp;[†](#w-libwww) ℹ︎&nbsp;[w3.org/Library](https://www.w3.org/Library/)

+libwww
+: → Library World Wide Web

 LIFO
 : → Last In, First Out